top of page

 Creator of Canada’s Dance Competitions

-Mona D’Amours is the driving force behind Canada’s dance competitions.
-There’s one in every province now, except for Prince Edward Island.
-The competitions bring together dancers in every category; from ballet to jazz, contemporary to hip hop, to tap & folkloric dance, the performers bring their passion and skill to these arenas.
+Mona D’Amours is the driving force behind Canada’s dance competitions."We've hosted dance competitions in every province in Canada.
+The competitions bring together dancers in every category; from ballet to jazz, contemporary to hip hop, tap to folkloric dance.
+Dance is a performing art.
+The stage is our canvas."

 Today in Montreal, an exciting 10 days that brought dancers and delegates from over 20 countries, such as Japan, China, Indonesia, Ecuador and Portugal to name just a few, is culminating in the medal ceremony for the Dance World Cup.

-Dancers and choreographers were among the top 10 growth occupations in Canada.
+Dancers and choreographers are among the top 10 growth occupations in Canada.

-Back in the mid-1990’s when Mona D’Amours organized the first competition, the dance landscape in Canada was very limited.
-But a combination of events, beginning with an “Economic Services Bulletin” Mona saw in her position as a training consultant for Human Resources Development Canada, changed everything.
-The bulletin stated that dancers and choreographers were among the top 10 growth occupations in Canada.
+In June1994 when Mona D’Amours hosted the first competition in West Vancouver, the dance landscape in Canada was very limited.
+But a combination of events, beginning in January 1994 with an “Economic Services Bulletin” which Mona read in her position as training consultant for Human Resources Development Canada, changed everything.
+The bulletin stated: "Dancers and choreographers are among the top 10 growth occupations in Canada in the next decade.
+In fact, it ranks 4th with a 5.3% annual growth rate."

 For Mona, the seed was planted.
 Since then it has been a labour of love and a family affair.
-Mona and her husband, Desiderio Fortunato met as dance partners in Italy 34 years ago.
+Mona and her husband, Desiderio Fortunato met as dance partners in Italy in1979.
 Now they’re partners in this venture.
-The couple’s three children, who grew up dancing, made their contributions and have gone on to various careers in the world of dance.
+The couple’s 3 children, who grew up dancing, made their contributions and have followed various careers in dance and entertainment.
 But it was Mona’s vision.
+Their son, Sheu Fortunato, has since taken over the reins.

 Diversity is the key to success today

 Mona D’Amours credits the growth of dance, in its many forms, to Canada’s multi-cultural society, to more boys participating, and money!
-In the competitions she has organized over the years, the best performers have been awarded over C$1.5 million in cash.
+In the competitions she has organized over the years, the best performers have been awarded over $2,000,000.00 in cash.
+Yes, 2 million dollars.
 And Mona D’Amours is demanding.

-For the coveted Dancer of the Year award, the winner must perform well in three categories, such as ballet, hip hop and tap for example.
+For the coveted Dancer of the Year award, the winner must perform three solos in three categories, such as ballet, hip hop and tap, and the dancer with the highest score based on the three solos wins $1,000.
 Her motto is that ‘diversity is the key to success’ and that goes for dancers too.

 Again this year, talent scouts from Canada’s Cirque du Soleil will be involved in the competitions, looking for the individuals that have what it takes to make a career of their passion.
 A quarter of the Cirque du Soleil’s performers are former dancers.